Piecewise deterministic sampling with splitting schemes: Introduction

 This work addresses the question of the simulation of a PDMP with generator \eqref{eq:genPDMP}.
-The classical method is to use a Poisson thinning procedure \cite{lewis_shedler_thinning,LeThTh17} to sample the jump times, and then to solve the ODE exactly if possible, or otherwise by a standard numerical scheme.
-Similarly to rejection sampling which requires a good reference measure, an efficient Poisson thinning algorithm requires the knowledge of good bounds for the jump rate $\lambda$ along the trajectory of the ODE.
+The classical method is to use a Poisson thinning procedure \citep{lewis_shedler_thinning,LeThTh17} to sample the jump times, and then to solve the ODE exactly if possible, or otherwise by a standard numerical scheme.
+Similar to rejection sampling which requires a good reference measure, an efficient Poisson thinning algorithm requires the knowledge of good bounds for the jump rate $\lambda$ along the trajectory of the ODE.
 In this work, we focus on the case in which such bounds are not available, or are so crude that thinning would not be numerically efficient.
-In that case, the random event times have to be approximated even if the ODE can be solved exactly.
-This question has recently been addressed in \cite{bertazzi2021approximations,cotter2020nuzz,corbella_automatic} with three different schemes.
-Here, rather than designing an ad hoc numerical schemes, we work in the general framework of splitting schemes, which are widely used for e.g. Hamiltonian or underdamped Langevin processes \cite{Leimkuhler_rational,LeimkuhlerMatthewsStoltz,monmarche_splitting}.
-One of the main interests is that, by design, such schemes have a numerical error which is of order 2 in the step-size, without the need of an approximation of the jump rate along the ODE.
-Moreover, it is a flexible framework and thus such schemes can be easily combined with multi-time-step or factorization methods \cite{isokin} or integrated in hybrid PDMP/diffusion schemes \cite{weisman,monmarche_kin_walks}.
-Note that, by using a numerical approximation, we lose one of the interest of PDMP for MCMC purpose, which is the exact simulation by thinning, while in our case the invariant measure of the scheme will have a deterministic bias with respect to the true target measure.
-However, we still benefit from the good long-time convergence properties of the ballistic non-reversible process and, contrary to Hamiltonian-based dynamics, it is still possible to factorize the target measure and define efficient schemes in terms of number of computations of forces (see \cite{weisman,monmarche_kin_walks} and Section~\ref{subsec:example_particles}).
+In Section \ref{sec:imaging_experiments} we give a concrete example of the latter situation, showing how in a high dimensional setting the Poisson thinning approach makes the exact simulation of a PDMP prohibitive even when the negative log-target distribution is gradient Lipschitz (see Equation \eqref{eq:bounds_zzs_tv} for more details on the bounds, which in the considered case have efficiency that decreases polynomially with the dimension of the process).
+In this setting, the random event times have to be approximated even if the ODE can be solved exactly.
+This question has recently been addressed in \citet{bertazzi2021approximations}, \citet{cotter2020nuzz}, \citet{corbella_automatic} with three different schemes.
+In this paper we define approximations of PDMPs by taking advantage of the core ideas behind splitting schemes, which are widely used and studied for other dynamical systems such as Hamiltonian or underdamped Langevin processes \citep{Leimkuhler_rational,LeimkuhlerMatthewsStoltz,monmarche_splitting}, but that have not been considered in the context of PDMPs before.
+Following the principle of splitting a PDMP into its elementary components, we obtain novel MCMC algorithms which, as we shall prove, have a numerical error which is of order 2 in the step-size.
+Moreover, it is a flexible framework and thus such schemes can be easily combined with multi-time-step or factorization methods \citep{isokin} or integrated in hybrid PDMP/diffusion schemes \citep{weisman,monmarche_kin_walks}.
+Note that, by using a numerical approximation, we lose one of the interests of PDMP for MCMC purpose, which is the exact simulation by thinning, while in our case the invariant measure of the scheme will have a deterministic bias with respect to the true target measure.
+However, we still benefit from the good long-time convergence properties of the ballistic non-reversible process and, contrary to Hamiltonian-based dynamics, it is still possible to factorize the target measure and define efficient schemes in terms of number of computations of forces {while using a single step-size} (see \cite{weisman,monmarche_kin_walks} and Section~\ref{subsec:example_particles}).
 We shall also show how the correct stationary distribution can be recovered by means of a non-reversible Metropolis-Hastings acceptance/rejection step (see Section \ref{sec:metropolis_adjusted_algorithms}).
 Moreover, for classical velocity jump processes used in MCMC, since the norm of the velocity is constant (between possible refreshments which are independent of the potential), these schemes are numerically stable (see the numerical experiments in Section~\ref{sec:numerical} where the step-size of PDMP schemes can be taken larger than for the classical ULA), even for non-globally Lipschitz potentials.

 The core idea of splitting schemes is first to split the generator in several parts such that a process associated to each part can be simulated exactly.
 For instance, when the ODE can be solved exactly, one can write $\cL=\cL_D+\cL_J$ with